 If the refineries go out of business, state and county coffers would lose this tax revenue.
 And, there is reason to think that the value of the refining properties is already declining.
 HollyFrontier purchased its Anacortes refinery from Shell in May 2021 for $350 million, plus the value of the refinery’s inventory of crude oil—a full $100 million below the site’s assessed value.
 So planning for a post-refinery future is imperative for the state and the counties that currently depend on refinery tax payments.
 Perhaps the value of property near the refineries will increase as the air, water, and land heal.
 Or perhaps new renewable energy projects, a necessary complement to refinery phaseouts, could provide an opportunity for new revenue streams.

-In the next chapter, we dive into the impact of the refining industry on employment, and how decommissioning might impact the people who work at and live near the refineries.
+In the next chapter, we dive into the impact of the refining industry on employment, and how the transition might impact the people who work at and live near the refineries.

 This article benefited from past research by Clark Williams-Derry.